evertrust/horizon-ansible/README.md

 ## Installing the collection

-You can install the Horizon collection wth the Ansible Galaxy CLI:
+You can install the Horizon collection with the Ansible Galaxy CLI:

     ansible-collection collection install evertrust.horizon